 - c.
 Cash includes cash on hand and in checking accounts.
 Cash equivalents include amounts that a firm can easily convert into cash.
 Cash equivalents usually have a maturity date of less than three months at the time of purchase so that changes in interest rates have an insignificant effect on their market value.
 Cash equivalents might include investments in U.S. Treasury bills, commercial paper, and money market funds. - d.
-Securities that a firm intends to sell within one year of the balance sheet date appear in Short-Term Investments.
-Securities that a firm expects to hold for more than one year appear in the noncurrent asset Long-Term Investments.
-You can use this question to introduce the concepts of trading, available-for-sale, and held-to-maturity security categories, but be aware that this discussion usually requires some time to explain how and why accounting differs for each category.
-You can defer such discussion to later in the course, particularly when discussing investing activities (Chapter 8).

-- e.
-The accounts receivable arise because Starbucks recognizes revenue earlier than the time it collects cash.
-It is useful to query students on which specific lines of Starbucks' business create accounts receivable.
-They will quickly realize that the majority of receivables do not arise from company-operated retail store revenues, the vast majority of which are in cash (or cash equivalent credit card sales).
-The receivables arise primarily from Starbucks specialty business, which includes revenues from licensees and revenues from sales to foodservice accounts and distributions to grocery stores.
-Because Starbucks is not likely to collect 100% of the amount reported as receivables, it must recognize an expense for estimated uncollectible accounts and reduce gross accounts receivable to the amount it expects to collect in cash.
-Starbucks reports the balance in the allowance for uncollectible accounts as a subtraction from gross accounts receivable on the balance sheet.
-Starbucks increases the balance in the allowance account for estimated uncollectible accounts arising from credit sales each year.
+Walmart's two largest assets are inventories and property, plant, and equipment (net).
+These assets reflect the firm's strategy as a large chain of consumer retail stores.
+The many stores Walmart owns and operates required large investments in property, plant, and equipment.
+Because of the large selection of consumer goods, Walmart's inventory balances have to be very large. - e.
+The accounts receivable arise because Walmart recognizes revenue earlier than the time it collects cash.
+It is useful to query students on which specific lines of Walmart's business create accounts receivable.
+They will quickly realize that the majority of receivables arise from customers charging purchases using the Walmart-issued credit card (receivables from charges made on third-party credit cards like Visa or MasterCard are classified as cash equivalents).
+Because Walmart is not likely to collect 100% of the amount reported as receivables, it must recognize an expense for estimated uncollectible accounts and reduce gross accounts receivable to the amount it expects to collect in cash.
+Walmart subtracts the balance in the allowance for uncollectible accounts from gross accounts receivable, and only reports the net amount on the balance sheet.
+Walmart increases the balance in the allowance account for estimated uncollectible accounts arising from credit sales each year.
 It reduces the balance in the allowance account for actual customers' accounts deemed uncollectible. - f.
-The Accumulated Depreciation accounts reports the cumulative depreciation recognized since the firm acquired depreciable assets that appear on the balance sheet.
+The Accumulated Depreciation account reports the cumulative depreciation recognized since the firm acquired depreciable assets that appear on the balance sheet.
 Depreciation Expense reports only the amount of depreciation recognized for a particular accounting period. - g.
-Deferred tax assets arise when a temporary difference between net income and taxable income provides a future tax benefit to the firm.
-This occurs (1) when a firm recognizes revenue earlier of tax reporting than for financial reporting (subsequent recognition of the revenue for financial reporting will not give rise to a tax payment) or (2) when a firm recognizes expenses earlier for financial reporting than for tax reporting (subsequent recognition of the expense for tax reporting will reduce income tax payments).
-Deferred tax liabilities arise when a temporary difference will require a firm to make a tax payment in the future.
-This occurs (1) when a firm recognizes revenue earlier for financial reporting than for tax reporting (subsequent recognition of the revenue for tax reporting will require the firm to pay taxes) or (2) when a firm recognizes an expense earlier for tax reporting than for financial reporting (subsequent recognition of the expense for financial reporting does not give rise to a tax deduction, thereby increasing taxable income and taxes payable).
-Note that the classification of deferred taxes on the balance sheet for a particular revenue or expense depends on (1) the likelihood of temporary differences giving rise to a deferred tax asset or a deferred tax liability and (2) the timing of the likely reversal of the temporary difference (less than one year or longer than one year).
+Walmart's largest current liability is accounts payable, which represent purchases of inventory on credit from suppliers.

-h.
-U.S. GAAP require firms to report marketable securities and investments in securities at market value at the end of each accounting period.
-In some circumstances, U.S. GAAP also requires firms to translate the assets and liabilities of their foreign subsidiaries and branches into U.S. dollars using the current exchange rate.
+- h.
+Walmart's largest liability is long-term debt, which was likely used to finance building of stores (property, plant, and equipment). - i.
+Walmart reports a large and growing amount of accumulated other comprehensive loss.
+U.S. GAAP require firms to report available-for-sale investment securities at fair value at the end of each accounting period.
+U.S. GAAP also require firms to translate the assets and liabilities of their foreign subsidiaries and branches into U.S. dollars using the current exchange rate.
 Changes in the valuations of assets and liabilities from these accounting principles give rise to unrealized gains and losses that firms will not realize until they convert the assets into cash or settle their liabilities with cash.
 The ultimate realized gain or loss depends on the market prices of securities and the exchange rate at the time of sale or settlement.
-U.S. GAAP does not permit firms to include the unrealized gains or losses in net income; instead, the firm must include them in accumulated other comprehensive income.
-At the time of sale or settlement, the amount of the gains or losses becomes established and realized.
+At the time of sale or settlement, the amount of the gains or losses becomes realized.
 At that time, the firm includes the realized gain or loss in net income.
 The specific determinants of comprehensive income are covered in greater detail in Chapter 2 and Chapter 8.